 2.2.
 Delivery Time and Shipment

-Should Enron exercise its option by the Outside Exercise Date, the transformers will be delivered, FOB to the nearest railsiding, by January 15, 2001.
+Should Enron OR ITS DESIGNEE exercise its option by the Outside Exercise Date, the transformers will be delivered, FOB to the nearest railsiding, by January 15, 2001.

 The price is contingent upon gaining valid shipping clearances at the time of shipment.
 If clearance is not available due to highway construction, changes in state regulations, changes in bridge limitations or other changes beyond our control, ABB shall not be responsible for any additional shipping or handling charges.